aven330/Sharpe_Ratio/README.md

 The Sharpe Ratio measures the average return you earned above the risk-free rate per unit of total risk in an attempt to quantify the given success of any investment in comparison to a risk-free investment.

-## Why is the Sharpe Ratio Usefull?
+## Why is the Sharpe Ratio Useful?

-The Sharpe Ratio allows an investor to differentiate which investments returns were the most risk efficent compared to something more concrete like a Treasury bill or bond.
+The Sharpe Ratio allows an investor to differentiate which investments returns were the most risk efficient compared to something more concrete like a Treasury bill or bond.
 And since it is a ratio, of annualized values, you can compare it to any investment allowing you to make more informed decisions.

 ## Creating the function
 ```